-RPMs suggest that cleanup levels should be defined as "goals" for the community early in the process.
-The community needs to be told that the "law of diminishing returns" may ultimately limit the amount of contamination that can be removed.
+RPMs suggest that cleanup levels be defined as "goals" for the community early in the remedial process.
+The community needs to be told that the "law of diminishing returns" may ultimately limit the amount of contamination that can be removed using SVE or other treatment systems.
 As more and more contamination is removed from the soil, and as the remaining amounts of concentration of contaminants are lowered, the cost and time necessary to remove additional contaminants increases.
 For example, the time or cost to remove the last 10 percent of the original mass of contaminants could equal that required to remove the initial 80 to 90 percent of contaminants.
+Understanding of this concept will avoid unnecessary problems at a later date.

-Community involvement at one SVE site was particularly active and innovative.
+Community involvement efforts at one SVE site were particularly active and innovative.
 At this site Regional staff provided a hazardous waste health and safety training course to anyone in the community who was interested.
-This training was attended by approximately 30 people.
-People from the community were also trained and hired to operate and maintain the SVE system and to collect environmental samples.
+This training was attended by approximately 30 community residents.
+People from the community also were trained and hired to operate and maintain the SVE system and to collect environmental samples.
 EPA also established an analytical laboratory in the town for analysis of samples collected at the site.
 The community involvement effort associated with this site resulted in local acceptance of the system.

 While designing SVE pilot studies or SVE systems, care must be taken to determine the effect of the SVE systems on the surrounding communities.
 For instance, at one site located in a residential area, noise from the blower and its effect on the surrounding residences had to be taken into consideration during the SVE pilot study.
-To address community concerns at another residential site, the system's air stripper was housed in a colonial-style building that blended in with the local architecture.
+To address community concerns at another residential site, the system's air stripper was housed in a colonial-style building compatible with local architecture.